NikiGarner/tap-room-angular2/README.md

 # EPICODUS STUDENT PROJECT
 ## JavaScript | Angular JS

-#### Tap Room in Angular2, August 9, 2016
+#### Tap Room App in Angular2, August 9, 2016

 #### By _**Niki Garner & Maldon Meehan, Epicodus**_

 ## Description

-Tap Room App
-Build a small Angular app for a bar to keep track of their kegs.
-Use the To-Do List homework as a guide.
-Look for relationships between the various parts of this program and the parts of the To-Do List.
+Project: Build a small Angular app for a bar to keep track of their kegs.

 Here are some user stories to get you started.
 As a bartender ...